tetsuo/tetsuo.github.io/articles/intro-to-fp.md

 if A ⊢ B and B ⊢ C then A ⊢ C
 ```

 > "The doctrine of _computational trinitarianism_ holds that computation manifests itself in three forms: **proofs of propositions**, **programs of a type**, and **mappings between structures**.
 These three aspects give rise to three sects of worship: **Logic**, which gives primacy to proofs and propositions; **Languages**, which gives primacy to programs and types; **Categories**, which gives primacy to mappings and structures.
 The central dogma of computational trinitarianism holds that Logic, Languages, and Categories are but three manifestations of one divine notion of computation.
 There is no preferred route to enlightenment: each aspect provides insights that comprise the experience of computation in our lives.
 Computational trinitarianism entails that any concept arising in one aspect should have meaning from the perspective of the other two.
-If you arrive at an insight that has importance for logic, languages, and categories, then you may feel sure that you have elucidated an essential concept of computation&mdash;you have made an enduring scientific discovery." &mdash; [Robert Harper, The Holy Trinity.](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/)  [^curry-howard]
+If you arrive at an insight that has importance for logic, languages, and categories, then you may feel sure that you have elucidated an essential concept of computation&mdash;you have made an enduring scientific discovery."
+[Robert Harper, The Holy Trinity.](https://existentialtype.wordpress.com/2011/03/27/the-holy-trinity/) [^curry-howard]

 And what does this all mean for [the humble programmer](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html)?